She Has Visions

 ISBN: 978-1-59948-916-2, ~64 pages, $14 (+ shipping)

-An Advance Sale Discount price of $8.50 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $12.75/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount price on this title has expired.
+For those who prefer to pay by check, the price is $18/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 Carla Sarett is the author of two novels: The Looking Glass (Propertius Press, 2021) and A Closet Feminist (Unsolicited Press, in press.)
 Her poems have appeared in Blue Unicorn, Prole, The Naugatuck River Review, Hamilton Stone Review, Thimble among others.
 Carla has a Ph.D. from University of Pennsylvania and lives in San Francisco.
 This is her first poetry collection.